A Hybrid Statistical Learning Framework for Capability-Based Decision Support in Manufacturing: Empirical Validation on Manufacturing Data

 Model training follows this group-aware split, preserving strict isolation across training, validation, and test sets.
 The UC-Cap formulation remains anchored, combining an uncertainty-aware statistical baseline with a residual component to capture systematic deviations.
 Early stopping is guided by a validation criterion that balances overall and near-threshold performance.

-As shown in Table~\ref{tab:leakfree_results}, all models are evaluated on an identical test set under this strictly controlled setting.
-Logistic baselines achieve strong predictive performance across both overall and near-threshold metrics, reflecting their flexibility in fitting the empirical decision boundary.
-In contrast, UC-Cap provides a structured, theory-informed mapping from capability estimates to decision risk, ensuring consistency with uncertainty-aware capability analysis.
-While this formulation introduces a modest trade-off in predictive accuracy, performance remains stable across splits, and the behavior in the near-threshold region highlights the intrinsic ambiguity of capability-based decisions rather than model instability.
-Compared to the earlier 5-split setting, the aggregated 10-split evaluation further reduces variability and confirms the robustness of the proposed framework under stricter, leak-free conditions.
+As shown in Table~\ref{tab:leakfree_results}, logistic baselines achieve strong predictive performance, reflecting their flexibility in fitting the empirical decision boundary.
+UC-Cap shows slightly lower predictive flexibility but provides a structured, uncertainty-consistent mapping from capability evidence to decision risk.
+The results therefore support the intended trade-off of the proposed framework: modest predictive cost in exchange for interpretability, statistical anchoring, and stable behavior under group-aware evaluation.